ifme18/cli/README.md

 Bank CLI Application

 Overview

-The Bank CLI Application is a command-line tool for managing bank branches and accounts.
-It provides functionalities for creating branches, adding accounts, updating account balances, deleting accounts, and viewing account details within a branch.
-The application uses SQLite as the database and SQLAlchemy for ORM.
+The Bank CLI application is a command-line tool for managing bank branches and accounts.
+It provides functionality to create branches, add accounts, update account balances, delete accounts, transfer funds, and view account or branch details.

+This application is built using Python with SQLAlchemy for database operations and uses an SQLite database named bank.db.

+Features

+Create a new branch: Add a new bank branch with a name and location.

+Add a new account: Add a new account to an existing branch with a holder's name and starting balance.

+Update account balance: Modify the balance of an existing account.

+Delete an account: Remove an account from the database.

+View all members in a branch: List all accounts in a specific branch.

+Transfer funds between accounts: Transfer money between two accounts.

+View account details: Display details of a specific account.

+View branch details: Display details of a specific branch, including its accounts.

+View total branch balance: Calculate and display the total balance of all accounts in a branch.

+Exit: Close the application.

 Prerequisites

-Python 3.7+
+Python 3.7 or higher

-SQLite database

 SQLAlchemy library

-models.py file defining the Branch and BankAccount models

-Installation
+Setup

-Clone or download the repository.
+Clone or download this repository.

-Install the required dependencies:
+Install the required dependencies by running:

 pip install sqlalchemy

-Ensure that the models.py file contains the following models:
+Ensure the models.py file defines the following:

-Branch: Represents a bank branch with attributes id, name, and location.

-BankAccount: Represents a bank account with attributes id, holdersname, balance, and branch_id (foreign key referencing Branch).
+A Branch class representing a bank branch.

+A BankAccount class representing bank accounts.

+A relationship between Branch and BankAccount (e.g., Branch.accounts to list all accounts in a branch).

+Create the SQLite database by running the SQLAlchemy models.

+Run the application using:

+python main.py

 Usage

-Run the application using the following command:

-python main.py

-Features

-1. Create a New Branch
+Follow the menu options displayed in the CLI to interact with the application.

+Enter the corresponding number for the desired operation.

+Provide the required details when prompted.

+Example Workflow

+Creating a Branch:

+Select option 1 from the menu.

-Allows the user to add a new bank branch by specifying its name and location.
+Enter the branch name and location.

-Data is saved in the Branch table of the database.

-2. Add a New Account
+Adding an Account:

+Select option 2 from the menu.

-Allows the user to create a new account by specifying the branch ID, account holder's name, and initial balance.
+Provide the branch ID, holder's name, and starting balance.

-Data is saved in the BankAccount table with a foreign key linking it to the branch.

-3. Update Account Balance

-Updates the balance of an existing account by specifying the account ID and the new balance.

-4. Delete an Account

-Deletes an existing account by specifying the account ID.

-5. View All Members in a Branch

-Lists all accounts within a specified branch by providing the branch ID.

-6. Exit

-Exits the application.
+Transferring Funds:

+Select option 6 from the menu.

+Enter the sender account ID, receiver account ID, and transfer amount.

+Database Schema

+Branch

+id: Primary Key

+name: Branch name

+location: Branch location

+accounts: Relationship to BankAccount

+BankAccount

+id: Primary Key

+holdersname: Name of the account holder

+balance: Account balance

+branch_id: Foreign Key to Branch